Angeldude/csv-pages/README.md

 * There is no validation for file type
 * There's no telling what would happen if a csv with one column or > 2 columns would be uploaded
 * Same for a csv with no rows
+* Before any CSV is uploaded, a lone caret appears.

 ## Planning